Can Dogs Eat Cooked Mushrooms? Facts, Benefits, And 3 Recipes

 It’s actually almost impossible to overcook mushrooms, so feel free to cook them well.

-Hot water extraction is the best practice for increasing the bioavailability of the active, health-supporting compounds in mushrooms.
-Therefore, we recommend adding mushrooms to bone broth and slow cook for a long time.
+We recommend adding mushrooms to bone broth and slow cook for a long time.
 You can add this mushroom-infused bone broth to your dog’s food.

-Learn more about the benefits of mushrooms for dog health in our article Can Dogs Eat Mushrooms?
+Mushroom Facts: Learn more about the benefits of mushrooms for dog health in our article Can Dogs Eat Mushrooms?
 Facts About Fungi for Your Furry Friend.

 3 Cooked Mushroom Recipes for Dogs

-Mushroom Bone Broth For Dogs
+1. Mushroom Bone Broth For Dogs

 • 1 to 2 pounds of chicken or turkey bones (depending on the size of your pot) or 2-3 large beef marrow bones.
-You can also use 6–10 chicken feet- they are a great collagen source.
+You can also use 6–10 chicken feet- they are a great collagen source

-• 1 tablespoon apple cider vinegar (this is added to help break down the collagen with its acidity and make it more abundant in the broth).
+• 1 tablespoon apple cider vinegar (this is added to help break down the collagen with its acidity and make it more abundant in the broth)

 • Filtered water